 - performing different duties or tasks

-If your employer is unable to accommodate the changes advised by your GP then the fit note is treated as though it said "unfit for work".
+If your employer is unable to accommodate the changes advised by a doctor, then the fit note is treated as though it said "unfit for work".

 Charges for fit notes

-There is never a charge from a doctor for providing a fit note if you're off sick from work for more than seven days.
+There is never a charge from a doctor for providing a fit note if you're off sick from work for more than 7 days.

-For sickness of seven days or less, your GP practice may charge you to provide a private medical certificate.
+For sickness of 7 days or less, your GP practice may charge you to provide a private medical certificate.